EddieTheEd/demeter/README.md

 ![](main/favicon.png)

 # Demeter
-Demeter, a study tool using Google Docs viewer.
+Demeter, a study tool using Google Docs viewer and wacevault.xyz files.
+It currently has chemistry, methods, physics and spec.

 ## Reviews
-top ten reviews of all time like top girls yes so real
+Reviews from satisfied users.

 ![](assets/bigb.png)